namit26073/DVS_Project/README.md

 ### Special Instructions to Run:

 - Download ZIP folder
-- Run the main script (`Combined2.m`) in MATLAB located in the repository root.
+- Run the main script (`OldMusicSheetConverter.m`) in MATLAB located in the repository root.
 - Replace the image file in the script with any of the images in the images folder to try out how it works on different sheets of music

 ### Evidence of Application Working: